 - Border agencies have a long history of successfully collaborating on operational arrangements and issues relating to the border.
 The Border Sector Governance Group (BSGG) was established in 2007 and was updated in June 2020 in response to COVID-19.
 This update gave the BSGG a stronger mandate to provide governance on work across the border system. - 4.
 Working together has resulted in a modern border that is increasingly integrated for both passengers and traders.
 However, the BSGG model that relied on a lead agency for an initiative, struggled at times to retain the input and support of partner agencies for system benefits realised elsewhere.
 A smart and safe border needs to be supported by a dedicated forum with a systems approach to its operations and a mechanism for stronger and more enduring commitments to implement joint initiatives. - In recognition of this, in December 2020, Cabinet agreed to the establishment of an interdepartmental executive board - the Border Executive Board [CBC-20-MIN-0099 refers].
-Cabinet set four areas of focus that reflected the significance of COVID-19 and the role of the border in the Government's response. - In May 2023, Cabinet agreed to update the accountabilities set when the BEB was established [DEV-23-MIN-0075 refers].
-The update reflected the change in the Government's response to COVID-19 and the enduring nature of the activity of the BEB.
+Cabinet set four areas of focus that reflected the significance of COVID-19 and the role of the border in the Government's response. - 6.
+In May 2023, Cabinet agreed to update the accountabilities set when the BEB was established [DEV-23-MIN-0075 refers].
+The update reflected the change in the Government's response to COVID-19 and the enduring nature of BEB activity.
 The intent of the BEB did not change.
 Cabinet also agreed the first BEB Border Sector Strategy. - 7.
-Details of the BEB and its performance are detailed in its Annual Reports.
-These are published on the BEB webpages customs.govt.nz/about-us/border-executive-board.
+The first BEB Strategic Intentions 2024-2028 was published in August 2024.
+This included an update to the Border Sector Strategy one-page summary. - 8.
+Information about the BEB is published on the BEB webpages customs.govt.nz/about-us/border-executive-board.